vidaud/seta/seta-doc/docs/user-guide/resources.md

 **From View Details option**
 1. From the side menu click on ^^Manage^^ -> ^^My Resources^^.
 2. You can either enter in the search bar the name of the Resource you are looking for or select from the Resources list.
-3. After you select the Resource, click on :material-dots-horizontal: at the right side of each Resource and select the option ^^View Details^^.
+3. After you select the Resource, click on :material-dots-horizontal: at the right side of each Resource and select the option ^^:octicons-eye-24: View Details^^.
 4. In the next window, click on button ^^Delete^^ on the right bottom.
 5. A confirm window will appear to delete the resource.